Meet the Faculty

 In addition to publishing in top-tier, internationally recognized academic journals, many faculty members have written widely adopted textbooks or contributed to professional books.

 For more information about our W. P. Carey faculty work, consult knowWPCarey , a biweekly online resource that offers the latest business insights, information, and research from a variety of sources.
 The site includes analysis of business trends, interviews with industry leaders and W. P. Carey faculty, articles based on recent business research, book reviews, conference and seminar reports, and links to Web sites.

 Sample Faculty Profiles

-More than 50 faculty members teach core business courses and specialization classes in the W. P. Carey MBA program.
+More than 50 faculty members teach core business courses and specialization classes in the W. P. Carey Full-time MBA.
 Learn more below about some of our faculty members.

 Dr. Kinicki is a professor, author and consultant and a Dean's Council of 100 Distinguished Scholar.
 His primary research interests include coping with job loss and organizational change, leadership, and multilevel issues associated with organizational culture, climate and effectiveness.
 He has published more than 80 academic articles and is co-author of six college textbooks.
 He has consulted for such companies as Phelps Dodge, Dial Corp., Motorola and American Express.

 Dr. Choi teaches operations and supply management in the W. P. Carey MBA -- Full-time Program and has been involved in several supply chain research projects.
 He is currently investigating how companies are coping with rationalized supply bases.
 He has conducted executive workshops for such global companies as LG Electronics, Intel, Motorola, Honeywell, Korean Air Lines and Samsung.